Annamite striped rabbit

-The Annamite striped rabbit (Nesolagus timminsi) is a species of rabbit native to the Annamite mountain range on the Laos-Vietnam border.
-The rabbit has short ears, black or dark brown stripes, and a red rump.
+The Annamite striped rabbit (Nesolagus timminsi) is a species of rabbit native to the Annamite mountain range on the Laos–Vietnam border.
+The rabbit has short ears, black or dark brown stripes against a buff-colored body, and a red rump.
 It resembles the Sumatran striped rabbit, a closely related species that lives in the Barisan Mountains of Indonesia.
-The species was first observed in 1996 by biologist Rob Timmins in a market in Bak Lak in Laos, and was described in 2000, when it was named after Timmins' find.
+The species was first observed in 1996 by biologist Robert Timmins in a market in Ban Lak in Laos, and was formally described in 2000, when it was named after Timmins' find.
 It is known as the thỏ vằn in Vietnamese and ka tai lai seua in Lao.

-Little is known about the Annamite striped rabbit's life history and behavior.
-It is an herbivorous, nocturnal rabbit that lives a solitary lifestyle.
-As many large carnivores within its range have declined in population, the rabbit has few predators.
+Little is known about the Annamite striped rabbit's ecology and behavior.
+It is herbivorous and lives a solitary lifestyle.
+As many large carnivores within its range have declined in population, the rabbit is thought to be threatened only by one predator, the leopard cat.
 It lives alongside the Burmese hare, a species that is more widespread across Southeast Asia.
-The Annamite striped rabbit is threatened by hunting and poaching, and is listed by the International Union for Conservation of Nature as an endangered species.
-Efforts to conserve the existing rabbit populations include captive breeding programmes and removal of snare traps.
+The Annamite striped rabbit is threatened by hunting and poaching and is listed by the International Union for Conservation of Nature as an endangered species.
+Efforts to conserve the existing rabbit populations include captive breeding programs and removal of snare traps.

 Discovery and taxonomy

-Until 1996, the only known species belonging to the genus Nesolagus was the Sumatran striped rabbit (Nesolagus netscheri), a species restricted to the Sumatran mountain range of Bukit Barisan which was described in 1880 (as Lepus netscheri) by German naturalist Hermann Schlegel.
-The name Nesolagus was erected by Charles Immanuel Forsyth Major in 1899, though he did not clarify if it should describe a genus on its own or a subgenus of Caprolagus; it was solidified as a genus containing the Sumatran striped rabbit in 1904 by Marcus Ward Lyon, Jr. in his work Classification of the Hares and their Allies.

-The first description of the Annamite striped rabbit came several years after evidence of striped rabbits was found outside of Sumatra starting in December 1995.
-Ten specimens were taken from the Annamite Range in Laos and Vietnam, and a single photograph of a live striped rabbit was taken.
-Genetic analysis of the specimens found significant differences from the known Sumatran striped rabbit, so much so that creation of a new species, Nesolagus timminsi was warranted.
-The authors of the species' description named it after Robert J. Timmins, who first recorded the species in Laos.
+Until 1996, the only known species belonging to the genus Nesolagus was the Sumatran striped rabbit (Nesolagus netscheri), a species restricted to the Sumatran mountain range of Bukit Barisan and known since the late 19th century.
+The first description of the Annamite striped rabbit came several years after evidence of striped rabbits was found outside of Sumatra in the late 20th century, in the form of ten specimens collected from the Annamite Range in Laos and Vietnam and a single photograph of a live striped rabbit.
+Genetic analysis of the specimens found significant differences in mitochondrial DNA from the known Sumatran striped rabbit.
+A new species, Nesolagus timminsi, was erected based on differences in skull length, relative premolar size and shape, and its smaller foramen lacerum.

+The authors of the new species description named it after Robert J. Timmins, who first recorded the species in Laos from a market in Ban Lak.
 The species' type locality was noted as being about 10 km south of Nuoc Sot village in the commune of Sơn Kim, Hương Sơn district, Hà Tĩnh province, Vietnam.
+There are no described subspecies of the rabbit.

+The extinct species Nesolagus sinensis is presumed to be the direct ancestor of the Annamite striped rabbit.
+Its fossils have been found in Chongzuo, Guangxi, China, which borders Vietnam.